 - Dip the tofu chunks into the batter, one by one, and place in the hot oil.

 - Cook for around 5-10 minutes or until batter is golden brown.

 - Serve the fish with the chips and sprinkle with salt and vinegar.

 Made this Recipe?

-If you had a go at this Tropical Smmothie Bowl please feel free to give me a shout on Instagram at @foodflaneur – would love to see your pics!
+If you had a go at these Vegan Fish and Chips please feel free to give me a shout on Instagram at @food_flaneur – would love to see your pics!

 If you like things in batter or breadcrumbs…